rallekralle11/Dact/README.md

 Of course there are tradeoffs, the onboard 5V regulator can only supply 150mA, there's no reset button and there's no way i could fit all pin identifiers, so i didn't add any.

-The 220Ω resistors should ideally be 30ish mA polyfuses with 220Ω of built-in resistance, else you might not be getting repeatable overvoltage protection.

 Licensed under CERN-OHL-P